fhoedemakers/pico-infonesPlus/README.md

 >  Soldering skills are required.

 > [!NOTE]
-> The pcb is not designed for a second NES controller port for player 2, but the second port can be added without much hassle.
-You need to solder the gpio pins directly on to the Pico.

-> [!NOTE]
 > It seems that sellers on AliExpress have copied the PCB design and are selling pre-populated PCB's.
 I do not condone this in any way.
 For questions about those boards, please contact the seller on AliExpress.

 Other materials needed: